 Miscarriage.
 Because miscarriage is most common during the first 12 weeks of pregnancy, it tends to be one of the biggest concerns with first trimester bleeding.
-About half of women who bleed in pregnancy eventually miscarry, but that doesn't necessarily mean that you’ve miscarried or will miscarry.
+However, first trimester bleeding does not necessarily mean that you’ve miscarried or will miscarry.
 In fact, if a heartbeat is seen on ultrasound, over 90% of women who experience first trimester vaginal bleeding will not miscarry.

 Ectopic pregnancy.
 In an ectopic pregnancy, the fertilized embryo implants outside of the uterus, usually in the fallopian tube.
 If the embryo keeps growing, it can cause the fallopian tube to burst, which can be life-threatening to the mother.
 Although ectopic pregnancy is potentially dangerous, it only occurs in about 2% of pregnancies.

 Other symptoms of ectopic pregnancy are strong cramps or pain in the lower abdomen, and lightheadedness.

 Molar pregnancy (also called gestational trophoblastic disease).
 This is a very rare condition in which abnormal tissue grows inside the uterus instead of a baby.
 In rare cases, the tissue is cancerous and can spread to other parts of the body.

 Other symptoms of molar pregnancy are severe nausea and vomiting, and rapid enlargement of the uterus.